-T HE different phases of the heart's electrical activity are mapped to the waves in the electrocardiogram (ECG), typically known as P, Q, R, S and T waves.
-The delineation of the ECG characteristic waves in each cardiac beat consists on detecting their peaks and boundaries (onset and end) and provides fundamental features to derive clinically useful information, namely about the duration of the electrical phenomena and their beat-to-beat evolution.
+THE DIFFERENT phases of the heart's electrical activity are mapped to the waves in the ECG, typically known as P, Q, R, S, and T waves.
+The delineation of the ECG characteristic waves in each cardiac beat consists of detecting their peaks and boundaries (onset and end), and it also provides fundamental features to derive clinically useful information, namely about the duration of the electrical phenomena and their beat-to-beat evolution.